Here is a great video from Dr. Paula Moore (she is a full time chiropractor).

 I do it every day.

-And, finally, Remember to check out my new post about PostureNOW, this device is a great way to prevent forward head posture in the first place.
+And, finally, remember to check out my PostureNOW review, this device is a great way to prevent forward head posture in the first place.